peterfairfield/anaxis/p/obel.md

 Sell them what they were actually looking for.

 He is a very good assassin, not as smart as he thinks you are.

+### Saad Khan
+An agent of Masque, Dorian Obel. gets caught up in this, trying to set up and betray Saad and the Chosen at the same time.
+Capturing this guy alive wins big warbucks, especially if they can take him alive.
+Bore will use him to crack the Masquerade like an egg.